I'm a journalist, translator and musician (read the interview with Oana's band, Poetrip).

 SHOPPING: Ha.
 Shopping and going out, two things I'm not good at.
 I'm very rarely in the mood for shopping.
 But when I am, I only go to second-hand stores, flea markets and garage sales, the only places where you can find interesting, cheap stuff.
 Most of the clothes in malls and brand stores are not worth the money they cost and whenever you see something nice, you know it's going to become a uniform in Bucharest in the next months.
 So what's the point in even entering such a place?
 My favorite shopping place ever is not in Bucharest – it's the gipsy market in my hometown.
 Oh, and if we talk about books and trinkets, I love shopping in Cărturești or Librăria Bastilia.
 I'm absolutely fascinated when I go in colorful bookshops that smell nice and sell all kinds of toys and little notebooks and teapots and photo albums.
 I'm like a monkey, I just look around gasping and I have to touch everything.

 CULTURE: One of my favorite cultural places in the whole Bucharest is the Czech Centre.
 They have so many good events that I end up going there more than in any other pub or club.
 Great concerts, the lovely Documentary Mondays, when they also have free Czech beer, really good movies and exhibitions (such as Film Poster is not Dead, with film posters made by Romanian and Czech students).
-I also like the events at Pavilion Center, the place where you have to be if you want to find out what's cooking in the local and international contemporary art scene.
 At the place where Stefan and I live, Carol 53 (which is also a cultural and entertainment center), my favorite event is Contrapunct, a night where professional and amateur musicians from the whole city gather and improvise together and each one of them inspires and stimulates the others.
 And the great thing is that the music never turns out to be that usual fucking blues jam that happens at jam sessions.
 It's always surprising, it's fresh, creative and fun.

 ROMANIAN MOVIES, BANDS, ARTISTS ETC.: We already talked about bands.
 So...
 Romanian movies.
 Hm.
 I liked Mungiu's “După dealuri” (Beyond the Hills), I absolutely loved „Felicia înainte de toate” (First of All, Felicia), Radu Jude's “Cea mai fericită fată din lume” (The Happiest Girl in the World), „A fost sau n-a fost?”
 (12:08 East of Bucharest) and all the other films of Corneliu Porumboiu, actually.
 I love Igor Cobileanski's films.
 As for artists, I'm a fan of Mitoș Micleușanu, he's multi-talented: music, photography, painting, writing, film, comedy.
 And he's a genius in all domains, in my opinion.